Ustrasana – Camel Pose Yoga

-One of the top backward bending Yoga Poses, Ustrasana derives its name from the word ‘Ustra’ which means Camel and ‘asana’ which means posture.
+One of the top backward bending Yoga Poses, Ustrasana derives its name from the word ‘Ustra’ which means Camel, and ‘asana’ which means posture.
 The final pose of this Yoga asana resembles a camel.
 And so is the name Ustrasana.
 To keep the mind sharp, to sharpen and enhance the memory power, this Yoga asana is most recommended.
-The practice of Ustrasana strengthens the nervous system, improves the digestion, makes the lungs healthier and boost the self-confidence.
+The practice of Ustrasana strengthens the nervous system, improves digestion, makes the lungs healthier, and boosts self-confidence.
 It also adds flexibility and strength to the body.
 The asana can be recommended as Yoga for children and yoga for back pain.

 - Spread a Yoga Mat and sit in Vajrasana on it.

 - Stand on the knees with the arms by the side.

 - Let there be some comfortable gap between the knees and feet.

 - Soles of both feet should face the ceiling.